 Friday, January 25th: Final date to 1) apply for graduation on Athena and 2) submit your program of study form to the Graduate School.

 Monday, April 9th: Final date for your major professor to indicate to Emily that you have completed the capstone project and that all graduation requirements have been met.
 Students are responsible for communicating this deadline to their major professor.

 Monday, April 22nd: Final date for the Graduate Office to submit an official letter to the Graduate School that qualifies you for a May graduation.
 This means that your major professor has approved your capstone project and given final graduation approval to Emily.

 Forms and Student Information

-The MIP program trains students in international policy analysis and implementation and prepares them for careers in the private and public sectors.
+The MIP program trains students in international policy analysis and implementation and prepares them for careers in the public and private sectors.